tarunvashisht/sql/02_assignments/design_a_logical_model.md

 Your answer...
 ```

-#AdventureWorks database schema is more comprehensive and detailed as compared to what we designed.
+1. AdventureWorks database schema is more comprehensive and detailed as compared to what we designed.
-#Relationships between different table entities are well defined with proper logging and tracking of table entries.
+2. Relationships between different table entities are well defined with proper logging and tracking of table entries.
-#Star and snowflake schema is properly defined in adventureworks
+3. Star and snowflake schema is properly defined in adventureworks
-#
+4. The AdventureWorks schema is relatively complex, featuring multiple interconnected tables representing various aspects of a business's operations.

 # Criteria